002A/ixora.io/itp/subtraction/towel-rack.rst

 Happily I successfully re-zeroed the machine with high precision.
 It was slightly noticeable but only a tiny fraction of an inch off.
 With a little bit of sandpaper nobody would ever notice.

-Since my re-zeroing attempt worked I might have also been able to recover the abandoned piece.
-Also, if my re-zeroing attempt wasn't good enough I could have tried again by continuing the abandoned piece.
-I was determined to finish the CNC'ing and wasn't going to give up without a fight.
+Since my re-zeroing attempt worked I might have also been able to recover the abandoned piece after the first reset.
+Also, if my successful re-zeroing attempt wasn't good enough I could have tried re-zeroing again and continuing the abandoned piece.
+In any case I was determined to finish the CNC'ing and wasn't going to give up without a fight.

 The final piece was CNC'ed without incident.